 Dr. B.J.
 Palmer launched his colorful career by assuming the responsibility of the Palmer School of Chiropractic in 1906.
-His contributions included extensive research, improved methods of spinal adjusting and analysis, higher standards for chiropractic education, and increased appreciation for chiropractic worldwide.
-B.J. battled on many fronts — legal and legislative obstacles to the licensing of chiropractors and financial challenges to the school.
-He was often the center of controversy, but well before his death in 1961, chiropractic had secured a place among the health sciences.
+His contributions included extensive research, improved methods of spinal adjusting and analysis, created higher standards for chiropractic education, and increased appreciation for chiropractic worldwide.
+B.J. battled on many fronts — in legal and legislative obstacles to the licensing of chiropractors, and in financial challenges to the school.
+He was often the center of controversy, but chiropractic ultimately secured a place among the health sciences well before his death in 1961.

-David Palmer, the grandson of chiropractic’s founder, assumed the presidency of Palmer in 1961.
+David Palmer, the grandson of chiropractic’s founder, assumed the presidency of Palmer School of Chiropractic in 1961.
 An initial step toward accreditation was to change the corporate name of the Palmer School of Chiropractic to Palmer College of Chiropractic.
 Then the campus was modernized, with classrooms renovated and modern teaching aids installed.
-Two other key contributions were the establishment of non-profit status for Palmer College and the organization of the Palmer College of Chiropractic International Alumni Association.
-After Dr. Dave’s death in 1978, the College received accreditation from the Council on Chiropractic Education and the North Central Association of Colleges and Schools.
+Two other key contributions Dr. David made were the establishment of the non-profit status for Palmer College and the organization of the Palmer College of Chiropractic International Alumni Association.
+After Dr. David’s death in 1978, the College received accreditation from the Council on Chiropractic Education and the North Central Association of Colleges and Schools.

 Specific Scientific Chiropractic Care - Serving Palm Beach & Martin Counties